Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Amazingly, black corals may be the longest living organisms of Earth, with one species, Leiopathes glaberrima, being estimated to be around 4,265 years old, making it the oldest recorded living organism!
+Amazingly, black corals may be the longest living organisms on Earth, with one species, Leiopathes glaberrima, is estimated to be around 4,265 years old, making it the oldest recorded living organism!
 Unfortunately, these difficult-to-feed corals will be unlikely to remain alive in most aquariums for even a few years.

 7. Sea Urchins